Symmetry breaking effects in pion couplings to constituent quark currents: Quark currents, meson states and mixings

 \subsection{Renormalization condition}

-To provide numerical results, the following renormalization condition will be considered by fixing the pseudoscalar charged pion coupling constant with a value based in phenomenology \cite{GPS} (off shell pion and on shell quark):
+To provide numerical results, the folllowing renormalization condition will be considered by fixing the pseudoscalar charged pion coupling constant with a value based in phenomenology \cite{GPS} (off shell pion and on shell quark):

 It turns out that, for the sets of parameters considered in this work, results will provide nearly $g_A (M^2, 0)^{\pi^\pm} \sim 1$ without further conditions.
-A different condition could be imposed by assuming each quark of the nucleon to be responsible for part of the couplings to mesons, such that $G_{ps} \sim 13/3$.
-However, for the condition above, pion-nucleon coupling constants should arise from an average of pion-constituent quark coupling constants.
+Conversely, in other works \cite{PRD-2019,PRD-2018a}, an alternative condition was considered, i.e. to fix either $g_A = 1$ or $g_v=12$ (vector meson coupling to constituent quarks) for the CQM.
+A different condition could be imposed by assuming each quark of the nucleon to be responsible for part of the couplings to mesons along other investigations \cite{rijken}, such that $G_{ps} \sim 13/3$.
+However, for the condition above, pion-nucleon coupling constants should arise from an average of pion-constituent quark coupling constants instead as a sum.
 This might be considered in the Goldberber-Treiman (GT)-relation if the nucleon mass is considered instead of the constituent quark mass ($M_q$).
 Otherwise, with a constituent quark mass, GT-relation should be written as $\frac{G^{ps} }{g^A} = \frac{M_q}{f_\pi} ( 1 + \Delta_{GT})$ being $\Delta_{GT}$ not small with respect to 1.
-Conversely, in other works \cite{PRD-2019,PRD-2018a}, an alternative condition was considered, i.e. to fix either $g_A = 1$ or $g_v=12$ (vector meson coupling to constituent quarks) for the CQM.